-This is our second in our series of exercises that you can do at home to recover from a lower back injury, relieve lower back pain, and improve your lower back and core strength.
+This is the second in our series of exercises that you can do at home to recover from a lower back injury, relieve lower back pain, and improve your lower back and core strength.

 Before starting these exercises, you should have completed our beginner series of lower back exercises.
 You should be able to do 25 reps and 3 sets of each exercise without pain.
-This is the starting point for people who just injured their lower back or are wanting to strengthen their back from the ground up.
+This is the starting point for people who just injured their lower back or want to strengthen their back from the ground up.

-When you can do these exercises proficiently, you will be on your way to living life pain free and get back to doing things that currently hurt your lower back.
+When you can do these exercises proficiently, you will be on your way to living life pain-free and get back to doing things that currently hurt your lower back.

 As with any exercise program, if you are unsure about your health or ability to do these exercises, check with your physician.